FrostKiwi/mesa/src/intel/compiler/ibc_design.md

-SIR Design Principals
+IBC Design Principals
 =====================

-SIR (stands for Scalar Intermediate Representation) is a new back-end IR for Intel GEN architecture.
-This document contains the core design principals that guide the design of SIR.
+IBC (stands for Intel Back-end Compiler) is a new back-end IR for Intel GEN architecture.
+This document contains the core design principals that guide the design of IBC.

 ## Objectives and priorities

-The core objectives of SIR (primarily where it differs from the old back-end IRs) are as follows (roughly in order of priority):
+The core objectives of IBC (primarily where it differs from the old back-end IRs) are as follows (roughly in order of priority):

  1. Forward-looking and designed for next-generation compute workloads: